-Here is the typical process for your application to PwC.
+Here is a brief process for your application to PwC.

 Application and Online Tests

 Applications are made online and require candidates to provide their contact details, education and work experience.
 This is to ensure that the candidate meets the entry requirements for their selected role.
-After submitting their application, candidates are invited to undertake online psychometric tests, which will be numerical, verbal or logical reasoning, depending on the position applied for.
+After submitting their application, candidates are invited to undertake online psychometric tests, here you may face the logical reasoning along with potentially numerical and verbal, depending on the position applied for.